-The HT36A0 is an 8-bit high performance RISC-like microcontroller specifically designed for music applications.
+The HT36M4 is an 8-bit high performance RISC microcontroller specifically designed for music applications.
 It provides an 8-bit MCU and a 16 channel wavetable synthesizer.
-The program ROM is composed of both program control codes and wavetable voice codes, and can be easily programmed.
+The program ROM is composed of both program control codes and wavetable voice codes, which can easily be programmed.